esh6597/paper-drip/README.md

 # About

+### Come visit it!
+I'm proud to finally announce that Paper Drip is live!
+You can [visit the website here](https://esh6597.github.io/paper-drip).
+As of right now there's no hash routing so be prepared for errors upon refreshing due to the code hijacking the URL.
+Since there's no official back end yet, I quickly deployed a [mock database via Heroku](https://paper-drip-json-server.herokuapp.com/) with JSON-server.
+Feel free to explore around!
+If you're interested, here's the [repository for the server](https://github.com/esh6597/paper-drip-json-server).

 This webpage serves educational origami content and allows users to browse tags to search for the article or tutorial they need.
 It's a basic framework for a multi-purpose personal website meant to eventually foster a small community around paper crafts and host some of the other content I make.

 This was a solo project, but I would deeply appreciate community suggestions!
 Thanks for taking the time to come see this app.